-Similarly, the campaign group Pregnant then Screwed, has noted that in French early years settings, ancillary staff who take on tasks such as food preparation and nappy changing, are not included in the ratio.
+Similarly, the UK campaign group Pregnant then Screwed has noted that in French early years settings, ancillary staff who take on tasks such as food preparation and nappy changing, are not included in the ratio.

-The OECD’s Education at a Glance 2021 report indicates childcare ratios in England are relatively high when considering a teacher to child ratio, but much lower when all staff are included.
+The OECD’s Education at a Glance 2021 report indicates childcare ratios in England are relatively high when considering a teacher to child ratio, but much lower when including all staff.
 This reflects that England makes extensive use of non-teaching staff.
-It should be noted that the OECD report looks at average ratio in practice rather than those required by regulations.
+The OECD report looks at average ratio in practice rather than those required by regulations.

 About the author: Niamh Foley is a researcher at the House of Commons Library, specialising in childcare.

 An overview of kinship care in England, including the different types of kinship care arrangement, support available for kinship carers, issues, and Government policy.